-19 Housing Options for Our Ageing Population, DHLGH and DoH
+19 Housing Options for Our Ageing Population, DHLGH and DOH

-20 Thinking Ahead: The Financial Benefits of Investing in Supporting Housing for Older People, The Housing Agency, October 2020 and design stage.
-For some people, it is possible for a person to move into a universally designed home and later apply for the Housing Adaptation Grant/ Mobility Aids Grant Scheme.
+20 Thinking Ahead: The Financial Benefits of Investing in Supporting Housing for Older People, The Housing Agency, October 2020 universally designed home and later apply for the Housing Adaptation Grant/ Mobility Aids Grant Scheme.
 In certain cases, for an individual with extensive functional impairment it may not be possible to move into the home until specific adaptations are made.
 This fund would need to be available to carry out works required, certified by an occupational therapist/medical practitioner, where a home has been identified for the individual, but prior to the individual becoming a tenant of a local authority.